Desvelao/wazuh-faqs/README.md

 ## Description

-This repository is a personal compilation of data related to development, debugging and solving some frequently problems (communities) related to [Wazuh](https://wazuh.com/).
+This repository is a personal compilation of data related to development, debugging and solving some frequently asked questions related to [Wazuh](https://wazuh.com/).

 The objectives are:
 - Summary the local notes